vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 ## 2. Design Exploration - Performance Optimization

 Now that we have run some basic benchmarks we need to find how we can achieve better performance by changing values in the respective Cache Memory parameters.
-This can be done by various flags in the bash command.
+This can be done by various flags in the bash command such as ```--l1i_size``` ```--l1i_assoc``` ```--l1d_size``` ```--l1d_assoc``` ```--l2_size``` ```--l2_assoc``` ```--cacheline_size```.
+The purpose of this is to understand not only how just one parameter affects the whole program, but how the total combination of all these parameters can achieve a serious improvement in performance.

 ### 2.1 Performance Optimization with Memory Organization

+Memory Organization is in fact the combination of all the above parameters.
+In order to change the default values we need to know firstly the upper limits for every parameter and secondly the most commonly used distinct values.
+The total size of memories has some limitations derived from psysical and economical reasons while associativity and cache line size is a little bit more abstract.
+In fact, if we search the various books and papers we can find some really important information about very common values also for these parameters.

+1. Maximum combined L1 Instruction Cache size and L1 Data Cache size is 256kB.
+2. Maximum L2 Cache size is 4MB.

 ### 2.2 Effect of each parameter in CPI